reasn/autonomous-startups/README.md

 Elegant Swarm builds agent-run SaaS companies—autonomously, recursively, and at scale.

-Team: CTO with 9 years in early-stage, engineers committed, GTM co-founder in progress.
+Team: CTO with 9 years in early-stage, engineers committed, co-founder in progress.
 Traction: Autonomous strategy & product workflows live.
 Used to build Elegant Swarm itself.
 This is not a studio.
-It’s a system.
+It's a system.

 ---

-## Let’s Talk
+## Let's Talk

-If this resonates—whether you're a GTM builder, sponsor, or investor—get in touch.
+If this resonates—whether you're a GTM builder, capital strategist, sponsor, or investor—get in touch.
 [me@alexthiel.de](mailto:me@alexthiel.de)